markrebec/zuul/README.md

 There are a number of configuration options and additional DSL methods available for the `access_control` filters, and multiple filters can even be chained together.

+**TODO: Add notes about default handling of 'access denied' and using rescue_from in controllers**